Cosmological stealths with nonconformal couplings: Introduction

-where $\tau$ is the conformal time and $a(\tau)$, the scale factor.
-The constant $k$ determines the spatial topology of the Universe, with $k=-1,0,+1$ corresponding to open, flat and closed topologies.
-For a given matter content $\varphi_{\text{m}}$, metric (\ref{eq:FRW}) extremizes the action
+where $\tau$ is the conformal time and $a(\tau)$ is the scale factor.
+The constant $k$ determines the spatial topology of the Universe, with $k=-1,0,+1$ corresponding to open, flat and closed universes.
+For a given matter content $\varphi_{\text{m}}$, metric \eqref{eq:FRW} extremizes the action